RishitPant/Disfluency_Restoration/README.md

 # Automatic Disfluency Restoration

-A multimodal deep learning approach that predicts the original disfluent Hindi transcript from a clean text input and its corresponding audio — built for the NPPE-2 Kaggle competition as part of a Deep Learning course.
+A multimodal deep learning approach that predicts the original disfluent Hindi transcript from a clean text input and its corresponding audio — built as a part of Deep Learning course Kaggle competition.

 ---